Chief Rabbi Ephraim Mirvis

 As Chief Rabbi of Ireland from 1984 to 1992, Chief Rabbi Mirvis represented the Jewish community to government, other faith communities and the media.
 As Chairman of the Irish National Council for Soviet Jewry (1984 – 1992) he advocated for the freedom of Soviet Jewry.
 He lobbied successfully against the request of Nazi War Criminal, Pieter Menton, to reside in Ireland.

 Chief Rabbi Mirvis has now assumed the role of Associate President of the Conference of European Rabbis.
-Previously was a member of the steering committee of the Conference of European Rabbis.
+He had previously been a member of the steering committee of the Conference of European Rabbis.
 He was appointed to the Chief Rabbi’s Cabinet in 1996 and was Chairman of the Rabbinical Council of the United Synagogue (1999 – 2002).

 In 2012 Chief Rabbi Mirvis appointed the United Kingdom’s first female halachic adviser (Yo’etzet Halacha) at Finchley Synagogue.

 Chief Rabbi Mirvis has an interest in music and has learned voice and chazanut (Jewish cantorial music) in Jerusalem.
 He is also a trained Shochet (expert on ritual slaughter) and Mohel (circumcision practitioner).

 Chief Rabbi Mirvis is the son of Rabbi Dr Lionel Mirvis and the late Freida Mirvis.
 His wife, Valerie, is a local authority senior social worker who has carried out Frontline Child Protection for many years and now works in adoption.
 Chief Rabbi and Mrs Mirvis’s eldest child, Liora Graham, passed away in 2011, following a long battle with cancer.
 They have a son-in-law, Jonathan and Batya and four sons, Hillel and Melanie, Daniel and Althea, Noam and Tikva and Eitan and Ariella and sixteen grandchildren.